Housing Easements

 The Methow Housing Trust’s Housing Easement program utilizes a combination of community equity and Deed Restrictions to facilitate the conservation of existing Methow Valley housing stock for full-time residents.

-1. The home must be occupied by a full time resident of the Methow Valley
+The home is occupied by a full time resident of the Methow Valley.

 Housing Easements are 100% voluntary and community-driven.
-MHT intends to provide a legal mechanism to facilitate housing conservation, for those in the community that realize:
+MHT intends to provide a legal mechanism to facilitate housing conservation, under the understanding that:

 Please contact Simon or Danica with any questions or inquiries.